Skip to content

 Since there are no shares, there is no share capital.
 Likewise, this makes it considerably more difficult for owners to share in the company’s profits compared to a company limited by shares.

-For the same reason, it is useful for non-profit organisations to incorporate as a company limited by guarantee.
+For the same reason, it is helpful for non-profit organisations to incorporate as a company limited by guarantee.
 The organisation can own property and enter into contracts.
-However, the owners will not be liable for the company’s debts beyond the amount guaranteed.
+However, the owners will not be liable for the company’s debts beyond the amount guaranteed by them.
 It also removes the need to transfer shares each time a new owner joins the organisation.

 Continue reading this article below the form